achubaty/MPB/README.md

 - MPB outbreak maps and climate suitability projections are in [mpb-maps/](https://github.com/achubaty/MPB/tree/master/mpb-maps)
 - Pine maps are in [pine-maps/](https://github.com/achubaty/MPB/tree/master/pine-maps)
 - Wind maps have yet to be developed.

+Data used by modules are automatically downloaded during first-run of the model.
+However, note that proprietary/confidetial data used by modules requires authorization.

 ## Model development